-- Individuals suspected of suffering a concussion must have an assessment with a qualified medical professional (doctor) for confirmation or exclusion of a concussion and consideration of other diagnoses. - Those with 'RED FLAGS' must seek urgent medical help (go to an Accident and Emergency clinic or hospital). - If there is significant concern about the degree of severity of the injury it may be necessary to call an ambulance (111).
+- Individuals suspected of suffering a concussion must have an assessment with a health practitioner for confirmation or exclusion of a concussion and consideration of other diagnoses. - Those with 'RED FLAGS' must seek urgent medical help (go to an Accident and Emergency clinic or hospital). - If there is significant concern about the degree of severity of the injury it may be necessary to call an ambulance (111).